 A pickup truck can easily be converted into a camper with an add-on camping unit on the vehicle’s chassis.
 Another option is a popup camper which can be collapsed when driving.
 For summer road tripping a truck tent may be all you need for your adventure.

 I have never been a pickup truck fan and always left the trucks for the big boys.
 Still, I spent some time checking whether the medium-sized Toyota Tacoma may be an option for me.
 As a minimalist, all I would need would be a canopy on the back to make it into my living quarters.
-The Tacoma would be an excellent vehicle for off-roading and to get to those special places off the beaten track.
+The Tacoma would be an excellent vehicle for off-roading and getting to those special places off the beaten track.
 But, used Tacoma trucks are not cheap and they are not that great on fuel consumption.

 By now, I started to get pretty frustrated and went back looking at the Toyota RAV4s again, thinking that it still could be my best bet.
 At the beginning of my car search, my dog Trooper was supposed to join me on my travels, and space would have been an issue.
-Now, since Trooper will not be coming along for the adventure, the idea to buy another Toyota emerged again.
+Now, since Trooper will not be coming along for the adventure, the idea to buy another Toyota RAV4 emerged again.

 2009 Toyota RAV 4, my new home on wheels

 A 2009 Toyota RAV4 Sport, 4 cylinder SUV 4WD with just under 130,000 km was the SUV I ended up buying from a Subaru Dealer for C$15,000 including taxes and fees.
 I paid the same amount for the 2001 RAV4 nine years ago with the same amount of kilometres, and that was a private sale at the time.
-I sold my old 2001 Toyota RAV4 for C$ 1,800.
+I sold my old 2001 Toyota RAV4 with over 400,000 km for C$ 1,800.

 Benefits of buying a Toyota RAV4